sRanay/tp/docs/UserGuide.md

     command.
 > * Arguments can be in any order. <br>
     e.g. if a command has the arguments `/amount AMOUNT /goal GOAL`, `/goal GOAL /amount AMOUNT` is acceptable as well.
+> * Additional supplied arguments will be simply ignored.
+> * User is intentionally not restricted to input future or past date to the `/date DATE` argument to allow for flexibility in managing their transactions.

 ### Viewing Help: `help`
 Shows a list of all the commands available to the user.

+User can also view more details of a command.

+Format: `help COMMAND`

+**Usage Example:**

+`help in` - Shows details on how to use the `in` command.

+`help delete` - Shows details on how to use the `delete` command.

 ### Adding an income entry: `in`
 Adds an income towards a goal.